ycmag/ember-table/README.md

-# Ember-table-demo
+# Ember Table demo application

-This README outlines the details of collaborating on this Ember application.
+This is the demo application for Ember Table.
-A short introduction of this app could easily go here.

 ## Prerequisites